garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 _few people around.
 That's purely anecdotal evidence that this area_ _isn't as busy as others on the mountain._

-Like the other parts of Vail, this could be a resort all on it's own.
-It's largely expert level terrain with a few easy-way-out blue runs that can act as a run-out to lifts.
+Like the other parts of Vail, this could be a resort all on its own.
+It's largely expert-level terrain with a few easy-way-out blue runs that can act as a run-out to lifts.
 The highlights of this area include some gnarly entrances to steep terrain, awesome tree skiing, and playful open spaces.